-When our life feels overwhelmed with a crazy schedule and very busy days, chances are that our finances are not getting the deserved attention.
+When your life feels overwhelmed with a crazy schedule and very busy days, chances are that your finances are not getting the deserved attention.

-Not feeling in control of our money, and missing a good picture of deadlines, bills to pay, and coming up expenses, can add a lot of stress to an already busy life.
+Not feeling in control of your money, and missing a good picture of deadlines, bills to pay, and coming up expenses, can add a lot of stress to an already busy life.

 A Family Budget Gives Peace of Mind

-Achieving a family financial stability is a great asset that would give you a peace of mind that can allow you to focus on other priorities in life than making ends meet.
+Achieving a family financial stability would give you a peace of mind that can allow you to focus on other priorities in life, other than than making ends meet.

-To gain that financial solidity that will allow you to sleep worriless at night, you've got to make a family budget plan.
+To gain that financial solidity you've got to make a family budget plan.

-But what does budget plan that even mean?
+But what is a budget plan?
 How do you make a family budget?